-In 1945 he played the entire season with Detroit, making his biggest contribution in September.
+In 1945 he played most of the season with Detroit, making his biggest contribution in September.
 Subbing for injured second baseman Eddie Mayo, Red batted over .300 during the September pennant drive.
-For the season, he hit .269, cracking four doubles and collecting eight RBIs.
+For the season, he hit .269, cracking four doubles and collecting nine RBIs.

 But Borom was disappointed when he had no real chance to make the Tigers in 1946.
 But he was not alone.
 For example, Tiger right-hander Les Mueller, who produced a 6-8 record with a 3.68 ERA and who also owned a 1945 World Series ring, was optioned out on opening day of 1946.

 Detroit also sent catcher Harvey Riebe, who hit .314 as a rookie for the Tigers in 1942 before spending three years in the Army, to Dallas.
 Like Borom, who batted .278 for Dallas, Riebe enjoyed a solid season (.242 BA, 4 HR, 32 RBI) and helped the Rebels win the Texas League Title.

 With big hitters like Clint Conatser (.280 BA, 13 HR, 70 RBI), Dallas defeated the Atlanta Crackers in four straight games-winning the first two in Atlanta, 13-3 and 3-0.